 - wind power produces almost 4% of total power output but costs more like 10% of the long-term generating investment.

 - overall Hydro power and Nuclear energy make up ~26% of the combined generation capability and ~23% of the long term costs.
-Of course these conventional technologies are dispatchable but do not emit CO2.
+Unlike weather dependent Renewable technologies these conventional technologies are reliable, normally dispatchable but do not emit CO2.

 - burning fossil fuels account for some 66% of all global generation and 52% of the longterm costs, including their fuel costs.